Hillsfar: Reception

 Hillsfar was successful for SSI, selling 78,418 copies.
 Reviews tended to be mixed.
 On the positive side, the combination of arcade action and adventure was generally well received.
 Andy Smith of Amiga Format, in giving the game a rating of 72%, stated that SSI succeeded in producing "a good game that is a distinct mix of two very different styles", while Bob Guerra of Compute! magazine praised the arcade-style sequences, writing that Hillsfar "does a much better job of integrating these high-quality sequences into the story than many others do".
 Roe Adams of Computer Gaming World gave much praise for the thief's lockpicking sequence, but noted the game otherwise failed to live up to expectations; in particular, Adams criticized both the repetitive horseback travel sequence, and the fact that magic-users and clerics cast no magic during the game.

 Other reviewers were less impressed with the overall effect.
 Lucinda Orr of Amiga Computing criticized the overall gameplay, while she was impressed with some of the mini–games, describing them as "quite entertaining and graphically effective", she found the game generally boring, writing, "there is not too much to keep the interest above critical boredom level".

 The game was reviewed in 1989 in Dragon No. 147 by Hartley, Patricia, and Kirk Lesser in their "The Role of Computers" column.
 The reviewers gave the game three out of five stars.
 The reviewers compared Hillsfar to Pool of Radiance.
 They felt that the adventure of Hillsfar lacked depth and was less absorbing than Pool of Radiance, but they considered it "a nice adventure to while away the hours while waiting for SSI to release [the sequel to Pool of Radiance nicknamed] Azure Bonds".
 The reviewers also concluded that "If you enjoyed Pool of Radiance, you'll like Hillsfar".

+Jim Trunzo reviewed Hillsfar in White Wolf #18 (Nov./Dec., 1989), rating it a 3 out of 5 and stated that "If you're looking for something different; if you're tired of controlling six adventurers at a time; and if you're not put off by the arcade flavor of the game, Hillsfar should be an enjoyable experience for you."

 The NES version was more negatively received.
 Brent Walker's review in VideoGames & Computer Entertainment assessed, "The majority of your time is spent gathering gold, which has limited use, and either picking locks or bashing them open.
 There is also little adventure or strategy required, and I felt more like I was just wading through the game, rather than being pulled into it.
 Graphically unexciting and mentally uninteresting, I can't find anything in particular to recommend it."
 The magazine's team of four editors gave it an average score of 4 out of 10.

 According to GameSpy, Hillsfar was considered "a failed experiment" by a lot of players.